dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

     - Highlight differences that are ≥ 10%
 4. Compare routine coverage estimates to survey coverage estimates
     - Highlight differences that are ≥ 10%
-5. Compare national targets (ex. births) with the sum of subnational targets
+5. Compare national targets (ex. births, total population, etc.) with the sum of subnational targets
-    - Highlight when national births ≠ the sum of subnational births
+    - Highlight when national targets ≠ the sum of subnational targets
 6. Review the trends of your data over time
     - Plot your numerator and denominator data together and look for inconsistencies in reporting